Ko Olina, Hawai'i

 - Disney characters will be wearing their Christmas finest

 General Public Discounts for Aulani

-This offer must be booked by 10/30/14.
-Blackout dates are 11/26-11/29/14.
+Book by 3/23/15 for stays most nights 4/6-6/15/15.
+Number of rooms available for this offer may be limited.
+Resort fees and taxes not included.
 Offer excludes suites and 3-bedroom Grand Villas.
 Limit two rooms per reservation.
 All discounts are subject to availability, certain restrictions apply.